life-itself/web3/meta/plan.md

   * [x] Tidy up main issue tree **✅2022-02-28 largely done today - last branch in main issue tree on collective sensemaking still needs some work**
   * [x] Transfer to spreadsheet and add details e.g. material needed, prioritization
 * [ ] Publish issue trees
-* [ ] Reports - write up well with good referencing [aside: how easy is it to pdf in “proper” format via Git e.g. like the primers one]
+* [ ] Reports - write up well with good referencing [aside: how easy is it to pdf in "proper" format via Git e.g. like the primers one]
-* [ ] Publishing an announce/intro piece on e.g. Emerge
-  * [ ] BONUS: (or 2nd article) is about this an exemplar for collective sense-making in a “time between worlds”
-* [ ] ⏫ What material do we already have ...? **🏃‍♂️ 4 interviews, SCQH ...**
 * [ ] ➕2022-02-26 What we are bringing / aiming for (and what’s distinctive about this approach)
   * [ ] Write up our approach to sensemaking and why it matters (write up existing notes into a coherent essay)
-    * [ ] Interview Rufus and/or Stephen to clarify what’s the challenge in the sensemaking

-## Things to merge from old brainstorm

-* [ ] Announcement post
-  * [ ] Publishing an intro piece on Emerge: Announcing the initiative (just turn SCQH into that …)
-  * [ ] BONUS: (or 2nd article) is about this an exemplar for collective sense-making in a “time between worlds”
+# Inbox

 * [ ] Clear pathway for involvement (Job stories)
 * [ ] Where do we publish the original SCQH so that we can link others to it
   * [ ] Do we need it given we have the tidied version in about page?
   * [ ]  Reports - write up well with good referencing [aside: how easy is it to pdf in “proper” format via Git e.g. like the primers one]
-* [ ] Engagement and signups
+* [ ] ➕2022-03-11 Set up sponsorship for the project
-  * [ ] 👍👍 Sign up to get updates / news …
+  * [ ] Identify a platform to get sponsored through (github or opencollective or ...)
-  * [ ]  Subscribe to our youtube channel
+  * [ ] (?)
+Set up github sponsors for Life Itself